Best woodturning hollowing tool

 Detail gouges have a shallow flute that leaves more metal under the flute.
 There is less vibration, and smooth cuts are produced.
 Detail gouges cut beads and shape weed pots.
 They are sized by the diameter of the steel used.
 What separates the two is that the spindle gouge is thicker than the detail gouge under the flute.

 It excels in cutting coves and rolling beads.
 It is for long-grain turning.
-When the stock is mounted, the grain runs parallel to the lathe’s bed.
+The grain runs parallel to the lathe’s bed when the stock is mounted.
 It cuts details in all types of turning.
 Although the flutes’ radius and thickness vary, the flute remains shallow.

 The elliptical cutting edge cuts with the sides of the tool.
 The tool needs reshaping since the edge is unlikely to be straight.

 Bring the handle up.
 The roughing gouge is not ideal for turning bowls.
-You are allowed to take your tool across your work, from left to right, and vice versa.
+You can take your tool across your work, from left to right, and vice versa.
 Do not overgrip your tools by using tense hands.

 Give yourself time to relax your hands.
 Move the gouge from the center of your work to the outside edges till you have mastered the tool.
 More practice helps you understand angles that work better for you.